uikit/uikit-site/docs/pages/offcanvas.md

 # Off-canvas

-<p class="uk-text-lead">Create an off-canvas sidebar that slides in and out of the page.</p>
+<p class="uk-text-lead">Create an off-canvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations.</p>

-The Off-canvas component is perfect for building a mobile navigation, similar to those which are popular with many native mobile apps, where a single button in the upper left corner toggles an off-canvas sidebar with a menu.

-***

 ## Usage